HappyLappy1/MM2-Script-Data/Documentation/mm2_object_flag_info.md

 0x4000: Pipe is 3x3, though the sprite looks like several pipes got overlapped.
 Functions fine.
 0x40000, 0x80000, 0xC0000: Green if unset.
 0x100000 to 0xF00000: Sends the player to the oldest pipe with the same "entry flag" in the subworld, if one exists.
 Softlocks otherwise.
 The Pipe limit of ten could be arbitrary, with #11-15 being valid.
+Update: Pipe pairs 11-15 work, but only in editor.
+Pipe is simply unenterable when playing the level, but you can drag the player through the pipe while in editor mode.

 ### [10] Spring
 | Flag      | Description |